 - Exceptional battery life (up to 3 months)

-- Accurate to within 10 feet in our tests
+- Accurate to within 10 feet in my tests

 - Built-in activity and sleep tracking